pragyansharma24/Chicago-Speed-Camera-Violations-Visualizations/README.md

   <b>Figure 2: Average Violations (per camera per day) in School and Park zones</b>
 <p>

 For previous data exploration assignment, Figure 3 below was used to show a comparison between the "Operational Camera Days" and "Number of Total Violations" for both zones combined.
-Number of Operational Camera Days provides a measure of when cameras were active or used as trap by the City.
+Number of Operational Camera Days provides a measure of when cameras were active or used as traps by the City.
 For example, as shown in Figure 3 for the month of August, the City puts less number of camera traps in comparison to that in other months.

 <p align="center">
 <img src="ComparisionRecordsvsViolations.JPG" alt="ComparisionRecordsvsViolations" width="800">